 - Walden - Henry Thoreau.
 This is required reading for all minimalists.
 My copy recently fell apart from being carried about and referred to several times a day.
 It's hard to explain how much I love this book, or how much it has altered my perspective.
 Just read it and you'll understand why.

 - On the Road, Dharma Bums and Lonesome Traveller - Jack Kerouac.
-I don't doubt that Kerouac is one of the greatest writers of the 20th century.
 A librarian told me that copies of his books always seem to get stolen, which is why many places don't stock them.
 I replied that stealing books is a rather Kerouac-esque thing to do.
 She was not amused.
 Borrow or buy these and don't steal them.
 Each is a glorious portrait of a long-gone era and the way people lived during it.
 They make me nostalgic for a time I never experienced.
 A time when one could hop in a car with a few friends, $10 and a bottle of whisky and drive across America.
 Expect lots of dialogue and little plot.

-- The Third Policeman - Flann O’Brien.
-A wacky, bizarre book set in a strange world where nothing quite makes sense.
+The Third Policeman - Flann O’Brien.
+This probably ranks as my favorite fictional book.
+Although the exact plot is impossible to define in any meaningful way, the book takes place in a strange, surreal world which has its own peculiar logic.
+None of it makes much sense if taken out of context.
+Space and time are subverted, eternity can be reached via a lift, a color exists which sense people mad if they see it, bicycles are sentient, death is predicted by the color of the wind when someone is born.
+It is a book which demands to be read again and again because it is somehow too indistinct to feel like the same story each time.
 I was lent it by my friend Corrie who asked me to underline the passages which I found meaningful.
 She asks each person who reads it to do that in a different pen, to see if eventually every part of the book is underlined.
 The whole thing is so wonderful that I expect this will happen.
-It's hard to summarise the plot, so just read it.
+It's hard to summarize the plot, so just read it.